 Her gates will never be shut would seem to have cost Brad a lot of support.
 He examines the doctrine of hell, and his conclusions are not the orthodoxies of most current (conservative) evangelical thought, so that it has led to an accusation against him of ‘universalism’, the doctrine that all will be saved.
 This is not what is said, and in fact is explicitly denied; instead a ‘hopeful inclusivism’ is espoused.
 We cannot make a definitive judgment since judgment does not belong to us – which I would add is precisely the position taken by Daniel Bourguet.

 The big issue of the book is how literally we are to take the biblical doctrine of hell, “infernalism”.
 Like myself, Brad comes from a classical evangelical background, with its clear distinction between the believer who goes to heaven on death and the non-believer who goes straight to hell; an important element of evangelism is the question, “if you were to die tonight, where would you go?”
 Like me, Brad doesn’t seem to have found this whole position very helpful.
 It may well be true as doctrine, though it is not clear that that is really what the Bible teaches, but as a basic approach to evangelism, I am not very convinced – though it may at times have relevance.
-But to simply dismiss Brad’s approach is not possible: one foundational testimony for me, for example, is Kenneth Hagin’s moving personal story I went to hell.
-It is of course wrong to discount the idea, to quote Hagin, that ‘there is a heaven to gain and a hell to shun.’
+While to simply dismiss Brad’s approach is not possible, it’s also important to bear in mind something like what is for me a foundational testimony for me, Kenneth Hagin’s moving personal story as told in I believe in visions.
+It is wrong to discount the idea, to quote Hagin, that ‘there is a heaven to gain and a hell to shun.’
 But what does the Bible itself actually teach about hell?
 Brad examines the range of scriptures with their historical backgrounds, together with the range of historical church teaching on the subject, because of course there is a whole other side to the issue, and there are certainly scriptures that point away from eternal hell for non-believers, as well as those that suggest it as a reality.
 As I understand it, Brad concludes that the Bible deliberately leaves these things open.
 Some people (perhaps many) might feel that their cherished evangelical views are being subverted here, but that is not the purpose of the book.
 The following passage states the book’s contents well:

 No matter our view of hell, if we stand back and look at Jesus’ character, preaching, and ministry as a whole, we can probably all agree that the defining characteristic of the God whom he revealed is love (John 3:16; 1 John 3 to 4).
 He is not willing that any should perish but that all should come to repentance (2 Pet 3:90.
 Further, he sent his Son into the world as Savior to forgive us and reconcile us to himself (2 Cor 5:19).
 He welcomes all, the righteous and the wicked, to the heavenly banquet (Matt 22:10).
 Jesus says his Father has rendered all judgment into his hands (John 5:22-27), and yet Jesus said he did not come to judge or condemn (John 8:15; 12:47) but to extend unilateral mercy, which trumps all judgment (Jas 2:13).